bittles/Rivulet/README.md

 A native tvOS video streaming app designed for simplicity, combining **Plex** media server integration with **Live TV** support.

-This project has fairly opinionated designs and logic, with a few focal points:
+This project has fairly *opinionated* designs and logic, with a few focal points:
 - **Simplicity** - What is the best design to get me to the media I want to watch.
-- **Apple-esque** - I like most of Apple's designs.
-I want this to feel *somewhat* native.
-- **Vertical Scrolling** - I have never liked scrolling sideways.
-I use horizontal scrolling for some of the "infinite" lists, but use vertical scrolling whenever practical.
 - **Live TV** - Plex's live TV is, to put it nicely, sub-par.
 I've spent too long trying to get it to work well for me (kudos if you don't have this problem).
 I don't want live TV in a separate app, so this solves my problems.
 You might could use this just for live tv.
 Go for it.
 - **HomePod Integration** - The Plex app has never worked well when setting HomePod as the default audio output on my Apple TV.
 It hurts to have a HomePod sitting there collecting dust while my sub-par tv speakers play sound.
 This app helps the hurt.
+- **Vertical Scrolling** - I have never liked scrolling sideways.
+I use horizontal scrolling for some of the "infinite" lists, but use vertical scrolling whenever practical.
+- **Apple-esque** - I like most of Apple's designs.
+I want this to feel *somewhat* native.

 ![tvOS 26+](https://img.shields.io/badge/tvOS-26+-000000?logo=apple)
 ![Swift](https://img.shields.io/badge/Swift-6.0-FA7343?logo=swift&logoColor=white)